 Breakfast specials provide a twist on favourites, including baked eggs South Indian style with salli and toasted brioche, and cardamom pancakes with caramelised banana and honey.
 There's also spiced banana bread with curry leaf butter.
-Breakfast pre Tate Modern has never been so exotic.
+Breakfast pre-Tate Modern has never been so exotic.

 For an extra kick, there are classic brunch cocktails with a twist – such as cardamom mimosas, or the Bloody Batra.

-Dinner for two: £100
+Dinner for two: £100.

 Breakfast black dal and bacon and egg naans have become legendary London dishes.
 Otherwise, the mahi tikka and okra fries invariably impress.

-Dinner for two: £60
+Dinner for two: £60.

-There are, cleverly, six equally enticing menu sections which ensures that everyone gets carried away and orders too much.
+There are, cleverly, seven equally enticing menu sections which ensures that everyone gets carried away and orders too much.
 Among 'beer snacks', chaat masala pork scratchings with cod roe are punchy with a salty crunch – they are utterly moreish.
 As are the Masala chicken skins with pickled onions.

-Brigadiers is not the place for a quiet tete a tete, but it is great fun.
+Brigadiers is not the place for a quiet tête-à-tête, but it is great fun.

-Dinner for two: £120
+Dinner for two: £120.

 Sisters Camellia and Namita Panjabi have decades of experience between them.
-Camellia cooked at Taj hotels for years and is author of one of the most definitive Indian cookbooks.
+Camellia cooked at Taj hotels for years and is the author of one of the most definitive Indian cookbooks.

-Dinner for two including wine: from £50
+Dinner for two including wine: from £50.

 Madhur Jaffrey describes hoppers as the love child of a crêpe and a crumpet.
 This rapturously conveys the contrasting textures of the bowl-shaped pancakes with their crater-like, spongy base, stretching into a lacy, brittle edge.
 An egg broken in when they are cooking adds another layer of filigree.

-Essentially, 'hoppers' are pancakes made from fermented rice and coconut milk batter and hugely popular in southern India and Sri Lanka.
+Essentially, 'hoppers' are pancakes made from fermented rice and coconut milk batter, and hugely popular in southern India and Sri Lanka.

 A favourite dessert is love cake (contains chocolate) with a scoop of yoghurt kulfi, prettily presented with a ring of syrup.

-Dinner for two: from £60
+Dinner for two: from £60.

 You have reached the limit of free articles.

-To enjoy unlimited access to Culture Whisper plus a pair of free tickets to a London event sign up for FREE.
+To enjoy unlimited access to Culture Whisper sign up for FREE.

 Find out more about Culture Whisper